lanaflonPerso/Spring5/NOTES/001_BEAN.md

 ***
 ### B. LIFE-CYCLE of a Bean:
+- read metadata
+- before intialization - 1
+- before intialization - 2
+- before intialization - 3
+- create object using default Constructor / constructor injection
+- inject setter dependencies
+- All BeanPostProcessor (order ?) > postProcessBeforeIntialize
+- All BeanPostProcessor (Order ?) > postProcessAfterIntialize

 ***

 ### C. Callback Life cycle method
-- Sometimes we want to initialize resources in the bean classes - initialize services, database connections,etc before initialization of bean.
+- Sometimes we want to initialize resources in the bean classes - initialize services, database connections, etc before initialization of bean.
 - Spring different ways of post-initialization and pre-destroy in a spring bean life cycle.
 1. By implementing `InitializingBean` and `DisposableBean` interfaces.
 Overide:
 > `destroy()`
 > `afterPropertiesSet()`

 2. Providing `init-method` and `destroy-method` attribute.
+- use: if we want to have common init/destroy thing for multiple bean.
 ```
 <bean name="id1" class="abc"
     init-method="init" destroy-method="destroy">